 With sourdough, the grain, oftentimes wheat, is fermented with lactic acid bacteria and wild yeasts.
 In this process, the grain is metabolized by the bacteria and lactic acid is produced.
 Sourdough has reduced simple sugar content and high levels of lactic acid, which makes it unique from other types of bread.

-A lower glycemic response
+Sourdough bread has a lower glycemic response

 Most bread products (especially white bread and highly processed bread) are loaded with carbohydrates and the starches are quickly digested.
 This produces a high glycemic response, meaning that your blood sugar spikes quickly after eating.
 Elevated glucose in the blood comes along with increased insulin concentrations which can be detrimental to health.
 But the fermentation process in sourdough lowers the glycemic index.